And Starring Pancho Villa as Himself: Plot

 The next morning, Villa assembles his men to attack the Federal-held stronghold of Torreon.
 Thayer and his team go in to film the battle.
 A skirmish on the way to the fort occurs, with Villa's army repelling the Federales, though one of Thayer's assistants loses his life.
-Villa's army arrives at Torreon and lays siege.
-Villa's army is initially successful, but they suffer heavy casualties and are forced to withdraw.
+Villa's army arrives at the city and lays siege.
+Though initially successfully, the revolutionaries suffer heavy casualties and are forced to withdraw.
 That night, Villa orders his army to bombard Torreon into submission.
-The next morning, Villa's cavalry finishes off the last of Torreon's Federal defenders.
-However, Thayer and his camera crew team witness Villa shooting a widow in cold blood during the aftermath of the battle.
+The next morning, Villa's cavalry finishes off the last of the Federal defenders.
+Thayer and his camera crew team film Villa shooting a widow in cold blood during the aftermath of the battle.
 Disgusted, the team leaves.

 The Life of General Villa is shown in theaters in the U.S., and to great success, although Thayer and his crew end up regretting their participation.
 At the premiere, Thayer is also dismayed to find out that Teddy has broken off their romance.
-Nine years later, Thayer meets with Drebin in a restaurant.
-Having lost an eye and arm during the Revolution, he laments at the current Mexican government being no better than Huerta's.
+Nine years later, Thayer meets with Drebin in a New York restaurant with his mother.
+Having lost an eye and arm during the Revolution, Drebin laments at the current Mexican government being no better than Huerta's.
 He is equally displeased that Thayer did not gift Villa with a copy of the film as promised.

 Later Thayer reads the letter he was mailed.
 It is from his surviving assistant, who has since grown to manhood, married, and has a child with Villa as the godfather.
-The ex-assistant recounts that Villa had been assassinated, though the people of Mexico still hold him in great regard.
+The ex-assistant recounts that Villa had been assassinated in 1923, though the people of Mexico still hold him in great regard.
 The letter inspires Thayer to return to Mexico in order to screen the film, where it is met with a passionate audience who deliver a standing ovation during Villa's ending speech.

-Thayer then goes on to narrate that Villa has since been reinterred in Mexico City to great fanfare, while the film has since become a lost film.
+Thayer then goes on to narrate that Villa has since been reinterred in Mexico City to great fanfare, while The Life of General Villa has since become lost.
 He also states that he has become a footnote in history, though he "does not mind being a footnote to a legend."